The Pentagon War

 "Oh, get off your high horse!"
 Monidas Chen answered.
 "Sol was already stockpiling positrons while the Mad Scientist's experiment was underway, just in case it succeeded.
 If you'd found out it worked as a planetbuster, and no one else knew how to build one, you'd have blown Sirius A IV apart at your first opportunity!
 To say nothing of what you Henderson-Doctrine-waving fanatics would have done to Alpha Centauri A III.
 You can't tell me that Jerry Redlands' assassin was just some loon that Sol had nothing to do with!"

-"You know," the senator growled, "One of the things that makes Sol great is that malcontents like you are allowed to utter such blatant anti-Sol sentiment.
+"You know," the senator growled, "One of the things that makes Sol great is that conspiracy-slinging malcontents like you are allowed to utter such blatant anti-Sol sentiment.
 Try denouncing the government while you're on CN Leonis II some time!"

 "Hah," the scientist grunted.
 "Free speech goes right out the window whenever the chips are down.
 Remember the Humans for Better Interspecies Relations?
 Over a quarter of them got rounded up and thrown into jail last century, just for talking to the Centaurians without Sol's permission.
 I'm sure they all appreciated Sol's 'guarantee' of free speech."